0xAX/asm/content/asm_1.md

 1	common	write			sys_write
 ```

-The information about the given system call could be found in manual pages.
-To get information about the `sys_write` system_call we can execute the following command in terminal:
+You can find information about the given system call in [manual pages](https://man7.org/linux/man-pages/man2/syscalls.2.html).
+To get information about the `sys_write` system call, run the following command in the terminal:

 ```bash
 man 2 write